-In addition, many religious organizations have food assistance programs.
-Often these organizations allow you to complete an application online—or just show up on a designated day—and they will bring the groceries out to your vehicle.
+Many religious organizations have food assistance programs.
+Often, they allow you to complete an application online—or just show up on a designated day—and they will bring the groceries out to your vehicle.
 Some will even deliver groceries if you don’t have transportation.